sciZer0/7/v/README.md

 * about 90% of the Ethereum hashrate is controlled by 16 miner pools.
 </i></p>

-As we can see, current decentralization isn't the one of a highly-high level but at the same time is highly expensive.
+As we can see, current decentralization isn't the one of a highly-high level but at the same time is highly-expensive.

 The thing is that we can achieve high decentralization and sustainability for extremely-low costs.